Written by Kieran

 With that said, drugs aren’t everywhere like in neighbouring countries.
 You won’t have people constantly walking up to you trying to sell you drugs in Bogotá.
 I have around one (1) person try to sell me drugs every three (3) months.

+Drugs like marijuana and cocaine are not legal in Colombia.
 Drugs can be found in Colombia if you go looking for them.
 This is South America after all.
 But remember you are going looking for illegal substances.
 And with those substances comes crime.

 If you invite criminals into your life you must accept all of the consequences that follow.